kiteatkit/ab-test-chart/README.md

 ### Installation

 #### Prerequisites
-- Node.js 18+ and npm installed on your machine
+- Node.js 18+ and npm installed on PC

 ---